anycable/graphql-anycable/README.md

 As in AnyCable there is no place to store subscription data in-memory, it should be persisted somewhere to be retrieved on `GraphQLSchema.subscriptions.trigger` and sent to subscribed clients. `graphql-anycable` uses the same Redis database as AnyCable itself.

- 1. Grouped event subscriptions: `graphql-fingerprints:#{event.topic}` set.
+ 1. Grouped event subscriptions: `graphql-fingerprints:#{event.topic}` sorted set.
 Used to find all subscriptions on `GraphQLSchema.subscriptions.trigger`.

     ```
-    SMEMBERS graphql-fingerprints:1:myStats:
+    ZREVRANGE graphql-fingerprints:1:myStats: 0 -1
     => 1:myStats:/MyStats/fBDZmJU1UGTorQWvOyUeaHVwUxJ3T9SEqnetj6SKGXc=/0/RBNvo1WzZ4oRRq0W9-hknpT7T8If536DEMBg9hyq_4o=
     ```

-    Event subscriptions: `graphql-subscriptions:#{event.fingerptint}` set containing identifiers for all subscriptions for given operation with certain context and arguments (serialized in _topic_).
+ 2. Event subscriptions: `graphql-subscriptions:#{event.fingerptint}` set containing identifiers for all subscriptions for given operation with certain context and arguments (serialized in _topic_).
 Fingerprints are already scoped by topic.

     ```
     SMEMBERS graphql-subscriptions:1:myStats:/MyStats/fBDZmJU1UGTorQWvOyUeaHVwUxJ3T9SEqnetj6SKGXc=/0/RBNvo1WzZ4oRRq0W9-hknpT7T8If536DEMBg9hyq_4o=